rix1/LEAP-Project/README.md

 	Help > Install New Software...

-On the right hand select:
+On the right hand select `Add...`.

-	Add...

 Enter a name of your choice, and paste in the link above (the one stated after 'Use this update site:').
-And push:
+And click `OK`

-	OK

 After the add-ons have loaded in the field below, click